haridas-das/DS_OKSTATE_2025/README.md

   <img src="img/Algorithm1.png" alt="Sprint Planning" width="400" height="1000">
 </p>

 One key limitation identified in the existing literature is the lack of integration of climate data into long-term dengue forecasting models.
-To address this gap, our approach incorporates multivariate time series data that combines the **epidemiological week of dengue symptom onset** with relevant **climate-related variables**, enabling a more comprehensive and robust prediction framework.
+To address this gap, our approach incorporates multivariate time series data that combines the **epidemiological week (EW) of dengue symptom onset** with relevant **climate-related variables**, enabling a more comprehensive and robust prediction framework.

 ## Convolutional Neural Network - Long Short-Term Memory (CNN-LSTM) model
 In this hybrid model, the **CNN** component is responsible for extracting features from the input sequences.
 These extracted features are then passed to the **LSTM layers**, which are designed to capture long-term dependencies in dengue transmission patterns informed by the data (e.g. epidemiological and climatic data).
 In the 2024 Infodengue Sprint, we applied this model using only epidemiological data.
 For the 2025 Sprint, we aim to enhance the model by incorporating climate variables.